-Project mutual fund SIP returns for any monthly contribution, return rate, and tenure.
-Toggle step-up SIP and inflation-adjusted real returns.
+Project mutual fund SIP returns for any monthly amount, expected return, and tenure.
+Includes step-up SIP (incremental SIP) and inflation-adjusted real returns.

 Show inflation-adjusted (real) returns